davidar/peruse/test/arstechnica.md

 Next, choose a hostname for your droplet (something memorable and easy to identify, preferably) and click “Create.”
 About 15 seconds later, your VPN will be ready to log in, and its IP address will be visible on the main Droplets page.
 From Linux or a Mac, ssh root@your.new.ip.address.
 From Windows, enter and save root@your.new.ip.address as a destination, then connect to it, and you’re ready to go.
 Once you’ve entered in your challenge phrase (if you used one), you’ll be staring at something along the lines of **root@ars-vpn-test:\~\#**.

--   The main Droplets page.
-See the big green button at the upper right?
-PUSH THE BUTTON, FRANK.

--   Ubuntu 16.04 is already the default distribution, but make sure you change the Droplet size to \$5/mo.
-The default, \$20/mo, is more VM than you need for this job.

--   Don’t forget to select an appropriate data center, enable Monitoring if you like (it won’t cost you anything), and add and select your SSH key.
-Be sure to name the Droplet something helpful, too.
-You don’t want to be deciphering “ubuntu-512mb-nyc2-01” through “ubuntu-512mb-nyc2-99” at some point later, if you really catch the “roll your own servers” bug.

 ## Automatic security upgrades

 Given that the whole point of this exercise is to *increase* your security, not to screw it up.
 We want to make sure your new VM gets automatic security upgrades as they become available.